Eduard Geyer: Personality

+In 1971, he was approached by the Ministry for State Security (Stasi) to serve as an Inoffizieller Mitarbeiter (unofficial collaborator), and to file reports on his fellow players for the state.
+Threatened with the end of his football career, Geyer agreed to the state’s requests under the codename "Jahn".
+This was revealed in 1992, following German reunification.

 Geyer is well known in Germany for his outspoken manners.
 While coaches usually wrap critical statements in media friendly euphemisms, he's known to speak his mind in a very forthright manner.
 Examples include:

 "Manche junge Spieler haben eine Einstellung zum Leistungssport wie die Nutten auf St. Pauli.
 Die rauchen, saufen und huren rum, gehen morgens um 6 Uhr ins Bett."